camellikna/Team_Project/README2.md

-The elbow plot indicates that the optimal number of clusters is 4.
+The elbow plot indicates thatÂ the optimal number of clusters is 4.

 7.2 Perform K-means clustering